State governments of Malaysia

 The state governments in Malaysia are the governments ruling the 13 states in the federation of Malaysia.
-All 13 states adopts the Westminster Parliamentary system and each has a unicameral state legislative assembly.
+All 13 states adopt the Westminster Parliamentary system and each has a unicameral state legislative assembly.
 Each of the States of Malaya is run by an Executive Council (EXCO), while Sabah and Sarawak have their respective Cabinet and Ministry.
 The state government structure in all 13 states is similar to the government system of the federal government of Malaysia and that the state legislatures consist of only a single chamber.

 Heads of state

-For each of the States of Malaya and the Borneo States, the Head of State is known as either a Ruler or a Governor.
+For each of the States of Malaya and the Borneo States, the head of state is known as either a ruler or a governor.

-The Rulers include the Sultans of Johor, Pahang, Perak, Kedah, Kelantan, Selangor, and Terengganu; the Raja of Perlis; and the Yang di-Pertuan Besar of Negeri Sembilan.
+The rulers include the sultans of Johor, Pahang, Perak, Kedah, Kelantan, Selangor, and Terengganu; the Raja of Perlis; and the Yang di-Pertuan Besar of Negeri Sembilan.

-The Governors include the Yang di-Pertua-Yang di-Pertua Negeri of Penang, Malacca, Sabah and Sarawak.
+The governors include the Yang di-Pertua-Yang di-Pertua Negeri of Penang, Malacca, Sabah and Sarawak.

 All 13 Heads of State comprise the Conference of Rulers, but only the 9 Rulers from the States of Malaya are eligible to be elected as Yang di-Pertuan Agong, the Supreme Head of the Federation on a rotational basis according to seniority.

 The role of the Head of State is similar to the role of the Yang di-Pertuan Agong at the state level, in that the Head of State has the discretion to: appoint a Head of Government who in his opinion is likely to command the confidence of the majority of the State Legislative Assembly; withhold consent to a request for the dissolution of the State Legislative Assembly.
 However, as Islam is also a state matter, not a federal matter, the Rulers from the States of Malaya also act as the Head of Islam in their respective States and have the discretion to oversee matters relating to Islam or Malay custom, and are able to request for a meeting of the Conference of Rulers in relation to these matters.
 For the States without Rulers, the Yang di-Pertuan Agong performs the function of the Head of Islam.
 Otherwise, the Head of State plays a ceremonial role and acts on the advice of the State Government, including assenting to bills passed in the Legislative Assembly by convention.

 For the States with Rulers, each Ruler being hereditary monarchs also have the discretion to appoint an heir or heirs, consort, Regent or Council of Regency.
-For States without Rulers, each Governor is appointed by the Yang di-Pertuan Agong acting in his discretion but after consultation with the Head of Government.
+For States without Rulers, each governor is appointed by the Yang di-Pertuan Agong acting in his discretion but after consultation with the Head of Government.